hda-technical/dancebooks/transcriptions/![183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 * Le grand quarré – All eight form squares
 * Traversez deux, en donnant la main droite – The first lady and opposite gentleman cross, giving right hands.
 * Retraversez en donnant la main gauche – Re-cross, giving left hands
-* Chaine des dames double – Performed by all the ladies at the same time
+* Chaîne des dames double – Performed by all the ladies at the same time
-* Chaine anglaise double – All perform the figure at the same time
+* Chaîne anglaise double – All perform the figure at the same time